 Hamilton School At Wheeler

-Since 1988, the Hamilton School at Wheeler has served elementary and middle school children who have great overall cognitive ability, but who struggle with reading, organization and study skills due to dyslexia, attention-deficit disorder (ADHD), executive function deficits or other learning differences.
-We believe — and prove daily — that our students can learn these important skills and meet the highest expectations.
+For 35 years, the Hamilton School at Wheeler has served elementary and middle school children with great overall cognitive ability but who struggle with reading, organization, and study skills due to dyslexia, attention-deficit disorder (ADHD), executive function deficits, or other learning differences.
+We believe — and prove daily — that our students can learn essential skills, meet the highest expectations, and experience success.

-For more information, contact Bill McCarthy, Head of the Hamilton School at Wheeler.
-Numerous resources, events and information about learning differences can also be found at our Hamilton Institute for Outreach and Advocacy.
+For more information about the Hamilton School at Wheeler, please contact our Enrollment Office.
+Numerous resources, events, and information about learning differences can also be found at our Hamilton Institute for Outreach and Advocacy.

 What is the Dyslexic Advantage?